 How Slater and Gordon Lawyers can help you

-We offer both fixed fee and flexible pricing divorce services and will enable you to get the results you’re looking for in the most cost-effective way.
+- We offer both fixed fee and flexible pricing divorce services and will help you get the outcome you’re looking for in the most cost-effective way.

 - We work closely with a range of dedicated charities throughout England, Scotland and Wales who offer a full range of practical advice and support

 - As one of the largest consumer law firms in the UK, we’re able to offer an end to end service for all your legal needs and independent financial planners for compensation protection

 To find out more, simply contact us on .
 Alternatively, send your email to , Head of Family Law.
 Georgina has unparalleled expertise in this area, and was recognised as a 'Recommended Lawyer' by the Legal 500 in 2023.
 See what a recent client has to say about their divorce experience with Slater + Gordon: